What is Dividend Discount Model?

 Net income is thus considered a post-debt, levered metric.

-Drawbacks to the Dividend Discount Model
+What are the Shortcomings of Dividend Discount Model (DDM)?

 Compared to its more widely used counterpart, the discounted cash flow model, the dividend discount model is used far less often in practice.